 10.13.3 Tuition fees owed to us for your apprenticeship programme until the point of taking a break in learning or withdrawal from the programme is required to be paid to the Institution and recoverable by City and will be processed in line with the ESFA funding requirements.

 10.14 Calculating Your fees

-10.14.3 If you do not return the Fee Questionnaire as required under Clause 10.10.2 and prior to registration, your registration documentation will default to ‘Overseas’.
+10.14.3 If you do not return the Fee Questionnaire as required and prior to registration, your registration documentation will default to ‘Overseas’.
 The Institution will charge you for tuition fees at the rate payable by international students for your programme of study.

 10.14.5 Please note your request for a review of your tuition fee status must be received by the Institution within 14 days from the date of your Offer containing details of your tuition fee status or, if later, within 14 days from the date the Institution informed you of the outcome of its assessment of your fee status based on your Fee Questionnaire.

 10.14.6 Please be aware, if you accept an Offer following an assessment of your tuition fee status and do not challenge the outcome within 14 days, you will be deemed to have accepted the fees stated in your Offer by the Institution.
 In the event that you do not seek a review of your tuition fees status within the 14 days stated in this Clause any tuition fees review will only be initiated at the discretion of the Institution and, where in the Institution’s reasonable opinion exceptional circumstances exist.

 10.14.7 It is important to note that if you accept your Offer after a reconsideration of your tuition fee status has reached its outcome and you do not challenge it within 14 days, you are deemed to have accepted the assessment.